aristanetworks/chef-eos/README.md

 # Installing

-Installing Chef on an Arista switch requires the steps below.
-While the manual steps are displayed, below, for reference, it is suggested to use a tool such as Arista’s CloudVision or ZTP Server to take advantage of the zero-touch provisioning capability of Arista devices to load a desired EOS version, additional packages, and a base config, automatically.
+Installing Chef on an Arista switch requires the following steps.
+While the manual steps are displayed, below, for reference, it is suggested to use a tool such as Arista CloudVision or ZTP Server to take advantage of the zero-touch provisioning capability of Arista devices to load a desired EOS version, additional packages, and a base config, automatically.